-Kate Gee is Research Fellow in Performance Science at the Royal College of Music.
+Kate Gee is Research Fellow in Performance Science at the Royal College of Music and an honorary Research Fellow at Imperial College London.
 She trained as a psychologist at the University of Sheffield, completing a BSc (2003), MSc in research methods (2005), and PhD in social psychology and music (2010).
 Kate’s PhD research was carried out under the tutelage of Chris Spencer and Stephanie Pitts.

 She has undertaken postdoctoral research with the Sheffield Performer and Audience Research Centre, as well as working for the Sheffield Cognitive and Neuroimaging Laboratory within Academic Clinical Psychiatry.
 Kate has since spent five years as a Lecturer and Senior Lecturer at Canterbury Christ Church University, where she established the first cross-faculty undergraduate course in music psychology while teaching research methods and postgraduate courses on critical perspectives on mental health and wellbeing.
 She has supervised numerous PhD and MSc students.